4GeeksAcademy/python-functions-programming-exercises/exercises/04-Call-a-function/README.md

 # 📝 Instructions:

-Create a new variables named square_area1, square_area2, square_area3 and call the function calculate_area 3 times one fo each square in the picture, for example:
+Create a new variables named square_area1, square_area2, square_area3 and call the function calculate_area three times one for each square in the picture, for example:

 ```python
 # For the first figure: